iarellano/openapi2apigee-archetype/README.md

 | mock     | mock server when <code>mockserver=true</code>                                           |
 | test     | basic integration tests with cucumberjs + [Apickli](https://github.com/apickli/apickli) |

-instruction for deploying and testing the apiproxy will be in generate README.mc file
+**Important note** Instructions for deploying and testing the apiproxy will be in generated README.md file